 The only way to protect your privacy is to follow the rules above.
 And the only way to follow the rules above is to use a VPN.
 What is a VPN?
 It's a private network to which you connect to reach the internet.
 A VPN encrypts all your data, which make it difficult or downright impossible to decipher them.
 Furthermore, a VPN hides your IP address and anonymize your connection.
 Therefore, it's impossible to track your activity and your habits.

 I said: On ALL your devices

-In this configuration, even a 12 year old with a free Trojan horse could access these data.
-I'll repeat again: Free Wi-Fi are dangerous.
+In this configuration, even a 12-year-old with a free Trojan horse could access these data.
+I'll repeat again: Free Wi-Fi is dangerous.
 You could be connecting to a trap without paying attention.
 The only protection is A VPN.
 Most VPN now offer native apps for Android and iOS.
-And if you have another operating system, you can setup your VPN manually.
+And if you have another operating system, you can set up your VPN manually.

 If you can afford a £700 iPhone, you can afford a £50 annual subscription, can't you?
 A good protection is not free, but it's cheap and mandatory these days.

-The best VPNs to protect your privacy on Internet
+The best VPNs to protect your privacy on the Internet

-With a VPN, you have a total control on your data and your online life.
+With a VPN, you have a total control over your data and your online life.
 Surf with peace of mind with a VPN.

 Now you know what is private browsing and how to turn on private browsing.
 You know what you're hiding and what you're not.
 You should be fully protected, locally and globally with a VPN.
 And enjoy a safe Internet.